Custom Products from Masters Communications

 ctcssfrom=usb (or usbinvert)

 Not all radio logic signals are created equal.
-Some logic circuits can source current, but lack the ability to sink.
+Some logic circuits can source current (provide a voltage), but lack the ability to sink (provide a path to ground).
 Sometimes active high circuits (circuits that provide a voltage when the state becomes active) don't have the ability to pull to ground very well.
 These circuits may not have the capability to pull the COS and CTCSS inputs low enough on the radio adapter to become valid/active.
 A pull-down resistor can help, but nothing beats a real active low circuit.
 A 2N2222 (or similar NPN transistor - - configured open-collector) with its emitter grounded usually works well.
-Use the collector to feed the radio port connection or protection diode.
+Use the collector to feed the radio port COS and/or CTCSS connections.
 Use adequate bias through a resistor to the base (1-10k) to the active high source.
 This bias action saturates the transistor so it becomes heavily driven to saturation.
 Doing so esentially shorts the transistor out causing a switched ground to appear at the collector when bias is present.

 Hope this helps...